ConnectedCare - Network Responsibilities

 Saint Alphonsus Health Alliance (SAHA)

 ConnectedCare is supported in the Treasure Valley by the Saint Alphonsus Health Alliance (SAHA) network, serving ConnectedCare members in six counties within southwestern Idaho and eastern Oregon (Ada, Canyon, Gem, Payette, Washington counties in Idaho and Malheur County in Oregon).The SAHA provider resource center will coordinate member referrals from PCPs to specialists.
 You can contact the resource center at 208-367-DOCS (3627).
-We will process services provided by specialists without an approved referral or authorization at out-of-network benefit levels regardless of network affiliation.
+We will process services provided by specialists without an approved referral authorization at out-of-network benefit levels regardless of network affiliation.
 This includes any services provided by contracting providers with Blue Cross of Idaho ConnectedCare, Traditional, PPO or Managed Care networks.

 Portneuf Quality Alliance (PQA)

 ConnectedCare is supported in southeastern Idaho by the Portneuf Quality Alliance (PQA) network, serving ConnectedCare members in Bannock and Bingham counties.
 A member's PCP will coordinate referrals to specialists.
-We will process services provided by specialists without an approved referral or authorization at out-of-network benefit levels regardless of network affiliation.
+We will process services provided by specialists without an approved referral at out-of-network benefit levels regardless of network affiliation.
 This includes any services provided by contracting providers with Blue Cross of Idaho ConnectedCare, Traditional, PPO and Managed Care networks.

 You can identify members by the ConnectedCare logo on the front of their Blue Cross of Idaho ID card.
 Blue Cross of Idaho's provider administrative policy 102 (see PAP102) contains a picture of the ID card.